Mjishu/pokeDate/issues.md

 ## General Issues

+- [ ] when on sign in or login page it shows the profile picture layout in the top right, figure out how to remove this on these pages.
 - [x] sending update request from frontend to backend does not properly send information, works with postman though
+- [ ] when creating a USER account, it is just empty and then still logs us in, need to find out why it doesnt return with an error and why it is giving us an error.

 ## Frontend Issues